Name: Michelle Simonin

 In 2010, when Jason was 15, he hiked alongside his aunt and Team Diabetes in the Grand Canyon and next year the program will be returning to Dublin, where Michelle will once again be running in the marathon with many of the same goals and aspirations from the time she first started.
 “Being the first person in Canada to sign up, and still with the program, says a lot for Team Diabetes Canada,” she says.

-For the CDA, participants like Michelle are making a huge difference.
-In 2004, based on her incredible commitment to Team Diabetes, Michelle received the Canadian Diabetes Association Volunteer of the year Award.
+For Diabetes Canada, participants like Michelle are making a huge difference.
+In 2004, based on her incredible commitment to Team Diabetes, Michelle received the Diabetes Canada Volunteer of the year Award.

 You can make a difference by joining Team Diabetes – to learn more or register for an event in your area visit teamdiabetes.ca.